 Suppliers select a polyurethane resin that matches your desired material properties.
 Common options in China include:

-- PC-like resin: For heat-resistant parts (PER ESEMPIO., componenti automobilistici).
+- PC-like resin: For heat-resistant parts (per esempio., componenti automobilistici).

 - Transparent resin: For parts like lenses or display covers.